developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/configreference/index.md

  -->

 ### PreloadLegacyAirBeam
-Determines whether to preload the NPAPI plugin to mimic the AirBeam ActiveX object in Webkit.
+Determines whether to pre-load the NPAPI plug-in to mimic the AirBeam ActiveX object in Webkit.
 Not applicable to the Enterprise Tablet.

 **Possible Values**